-Tucked away between two National Parks and overlooked by towering cliffs, Emirates One&Only Wolgan Valley is a quintessentially Australian cosy weekend escape.
+Just under three hours from Sydney and tucked away between two National Parks, Emirates One&Only Wolgan Valley is a quintessentially Australian cosy weekend escape.
 Individual luxury villas feature log fires, separate bedroom and lounge areas and views over the private conservation land in every direction.
 In the main lodge you’ll find a crackling log fire in the lounge, a seasonally inspired menu in the restaurant, impeccable service and homely ambience.
 Spend your days exploring Wolgan Valley’s 7000 acres of Australian bush framed by the dramatic scenery of the Greater Blue Mountains.
 Activities include 4x4 safaris, night wildlife spotting, horse riding, mountain biking, bush walking, birdwatching, heritage and aboriginal interpretation tours, before returning to unwind in the warmth of the homestead or your private villa.

 Spicers Peak Lodge, Queensland

 A two hour drive, or 30 minute helicopter ride from Brisbane, in Queensland’s high country, Spicers Peak Lodge has mastered the art of understated luxury.
 This is an exclusive, intimate Australian wilderness lodge, surrounded by natural beauty from rainforest to mountain escarpments against a striking backdrop of World Heritage-listed national park and ancient volcanic regions.
 Rug up by day to spot native wildlife among the surrounding wilderness, explore the Granite Belt wine region or choose a self-guided hike.
 When the sun goes down, settle in to enjoy first-class service and fine dining in the lodge or dine in front of a roaring fire in the sanctuary of your private suite.